 This Standard is referenced in Volume Two of the National Construction Code as a deemed-to-satisfy solution.

-SH HANDBOOK – DESIGN OF RESIDENTIAL AND LOW-RISE STEEL FRAMING
+NASH HANDBOOK – DESIGN OF RESIDENTIAL AND LOW-RISE STEEL FRAMING

 This Handbook supports the NASH Standard – Residential and Low-rise Steel Framing, Part 1: Design Criteria.
 It covers the structural design of floor, wall, roof and bracing systems as well as assisting with the design of connections, testing structures, durability, fabrication and construction practices.
 Design tables and manufacturers testing data are included for connections.